mhasanmeet/PHP-blood-donate/ReadMe.md

 ### How to use this project?
 * Install Laragon
+* put this project into laragon root folder
 * Create DB in MYSQL
 * Insert DB into MYSQL DB console
-* stop and start all laragon server
+* stop and start all laragon server for fetching new project
 * run the project

 ### Developing Lifecycle